irfanonly/BankingSystem/README.md

 - **Overdraft Limit**: The overdraft limit is applicable only to checking type accounts.
 - **Account ID**: The application uses a `GUID` as the account ID.
 In a real-world scenario, it would likely be a formatted string.

+## Concurrcy
+- ** concurrency addressed using transaction + RowVersion on the account table
+- ** From the concurrency excception, we can implemnt retry mechanism (not implemented)

 ## Run the Application

 To set up and run the application, follow these steps: